PavelDemyanenko/gulp-parker/README.md

 Default value: `false`

 An array of the metrics to use in parker.
-By default, grunt-parker use all available metrics.
+By default, gulp-parker use all available metrics.

 By now, gulp-parker accepts the following metrics :